htsiah/play-reactivemongo-gridfs/README.md

 Reactivemongo - GridFS for Play 2.4 Example
 =======================
 This is a Play24 GridFS Example using reactiveMongo driver.
-It demontrates how to upload, view and delete attachment.
+It demonstrates how to upload, view and delete attachment.

 This example use the following:
 <ul>